 Smoking cessation and vaccination

 Usual smoking cessation programs include counseling, group meetings, and drug therapy.
 Some patients may need frequent referrals to achieve success.
 Smoking cessation that includes pharmacotherapy and intensive counseling has a higher success rate and is cost effective in COPD, with low costs per quality-adjusted life year.
+The effectiveness and safety of e-cigarettes/vaping as an aid to smoking cessation is uncertain.

 Pulmonary rehabilitation compromises aerobic exercise, strength training, and education.
 It should be initiated for patients who remain symptomatic despite bronchodilator therapy and is recommended to start early in the course of the disease, when they start feeling shortness of breath with regular activity and walking on a level surface.
 GOLD guidelines recommend pulmonary rehabilitation for patient groups B to D.